navjitsingh24/GenFragments/README.md

-Different MC gen fragments for pp and pPb ant different energies
+Different MC gen fragments for pp and pPb at different energies